The Muslim Belief in Angels

 Angels in Islam:

-The world of angels is that miraculous world all mankind, Muslims and non-Muslims, receive with a deep feeling of dazzle and wonder.
+The world of angels is that miraculous world all mankind, Muslims, and non-Muslims, receive with a deep feeling of dazzle and wonder.
 It is that amazing world that induces our imagination and inspires poets and writers over the ages.
 Muslims’ thoughts about angels should be committed to what Allah (SWT) and His Messenger (PBUH) informed us about the world of angels.
-In Islam, it is wrongful to attribute false features to angels such as describing them of being females or children.
+In Islam, it is wrongful to attribute false features to angels such as describing them as being females or children.

 Angels in Islam are luminous servants of Allah (SWT) that are highly purified and impeccable.
 According to Islamic knowledge, angels were created from light.
 No one knows their huge number except the Creator (SWT), and they are not classified as masculine or feminine.
 They do not eat, drink or reproduced like mankind and Jinn.
-Angels have no lower desires and they have no free will to choose between right or wrong deeds such as humans or Jinn; they were created mainly to worship Allah (SWT) continuously and comply with His commands with no feelings of tiresome or boredom.
+Angels have no lower desires, and they have no free will to choose between right or wrong deeds such as humans or Jinn; they were created mainly to worship Allah (SWT) continuously and comply with His commands with no feelings of tiresome or boredom.

-Angels in Quran and Hadith (Prophetic tradition)
+Angels in the Quran and Hadith (Prophetic tradition)

-We are informed in Quran and Hadith literature (Prophet Muhammad’s tradition) that angels can take the shape of humans.
-Quran tells us that angels visited Prophet Ibrahim and Prophet Lot in shape of humans, and Prophet Ibrahim served food to them, but when he noticed that they didn’t eat, he felt worried.
+We are informed in the Quran and Hadith literature (Prophet Muhammad’s tradition) that angels can take the shape of humans.
+Quran tells us that angels visited Prophet Ibrahim and Prophet Lot in the shape of humans, and Prophet Ibrahim served food to them, but when he noticed that they didn’t eat, he felt worried.
 Then they revealed themselves to him and gave him glad tidings of giving birth to his son Ismail.

 Characteristics of Angels in Islam